dabrady/site/src/pages/posts/syndicate-setup-requirements-design.md

 I hadn't really imagined that the tool I would build might have any actual interface besides an automatic trigger.
 Thinking about Github Actions made me realize it would be nice to have my tool respond to changes on a _remote_ repository (i.e. on a `push` command) and run on someone else's computer, rather than operating on a user's local machine; it would minimize "works on my machine ¯\\_(ツ)_/¯" headaches when installing and using the tool itself.
 And it would be awesome to have some sort of interface for monitoring progress and output, and maybe even a logging mechanism.

-Github is my private choice of remote source control platform, so I looked into Actions.
+Github is my private choice of remote source control platform, so I looked into Actions and how to create them.
 I was pleasantly surprised at the extent of [Github's documentation](https://help.github.com/en/actions) on the subject, and it would become the first of a few sacred texts I relied on throughout my project.

 The docs had two tutorials: one using JavaScript and one using Docker.
 I chose to follow the Docker tutorial because I'm not familiar with container technology and it could potentially benefit me in my upcoming transition to a DevOps role at Tapjoy.